 This means that should they be at fault for an accident, you’ll be able to claim for damage to your own car, as well as any damage to third parties, so everyone is covered:

 Many parents and family members are worried about letting someone learn in their car.
 Naturally, there is a risk involved in letting a learner driver use your car, and when you consider the increase in your annual premiums, for a lot of people it’s not worth the risk or expense.
-That’s where short term learner cover comes in.
+That’s where one-week or one-month learner driver insurance cover comes in.

 Insurance for learner drivers is the ideal solution for many newcomers to the road.
 You can expect to get a policy if you are 17-25, and have been a UK resident for a minimum of 12 months.
 To get a quote for learner insurance, you’ll need: